jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 {% endblock %}
 ```

 The pagination function in Eleventy is much more powerful than it seems at first sight.
-If the data for our blogposts came as a big JSON file returned by an API, we could use the `./src/_data/_blogposts.js` file as a data source and use the same pagination function to generate all the detail pages with just one file.
-We just have to specify a value of `1` for `size` and to craft a dynamic permalink pattern that corresponds to the URLs we want.
+If the data for our blogposts came as a big JSON file returned by an API, we could use the `./src/_data/_blogposts.js` file as a data source and use the same pagination function to generate all the detail pages with a single file.
+In order to accomplish that, we have to specify a value of `1` for `size` and to craft a dynamic permalink pattern that corresponds to the URLs we want.

-Here is a simplified template we could use for that.
+Here is a simplified template we could use:

 **./src/pages/blogpost_entry.njk**
 ```njk